 In Paris’ golden times, they would all hang out here: Cole Porter, F. Scott Fitzgerald, Gary Cooper and of course Ernest Hemingway.

 You’re looking for the best view over Paris?
 Then make sure you book the Suite Opera with the ultimate panoramic view of the French capital.

 The afternoon tea is a real bliss, and they are famous for it:

-For 88 Euro per person you get the “Royal tea à la francaise”.
+For 88 Euros per person you get the “Royal tea à la francaise”.
 The Ritz tea menu is impressive, and the tea comes with Champagne at the side.
-Actually, the afternoon tea is not a tea, it is an old aristocratic tradition where families would invite for afternoon tea and show off to their friends serving the finest sweets and pastries with the tea, and of course a glass of Champagnes to welcome the guests.
+Actually, the afternoon tea is not a tea, it is an old aristocratic tradition where families would invite for afternoon tea and show off to their friends serving the finest sweets and pastries with the tea, and of course a glass of Champagne to welcome the guests.
 The tea itself wasn’t that important really.

 The Spa is among the most beautiful in Paris, the pool area is pure relaxation in the bustling city.

 From 6:30am to 10pm you can swim, relax, or enjoy one of the pricey treatments or massages.